Well she’s walking through the clouds

-While there was a slight growth in the number of businesses that are using multi public clouds and multi private clouds, businesses who were planning to implement hybrid strategies in both sectors dropped from 58% in 2017 to 51% in 2018.
-Multi-cloud strategies remain most popular for most businesses.
+While there was a slight growth in the number of businesses using multiple public clouds and multiple private clouds, businesses who were planning to implement hybrid strategies in both sectors dropped from 58% in 2017 to 51% in 2018.
+Multi-cloud strategies remain popular with most businesses.

 Specifically, the study found that organizations used an average of 4.8 private and public clouds.
 The study also found that organizations are already running an average of 3.1 cloud applications while experimenting with an average of 1.7 more.

 8. By 2019, 90% of businesses were using some type of cloud service.

 Cloud computing future trends predictions back in 2017 illustrate that a whopping 90% of businesses would use some type of cloud service by 2019.
 Cloud adoption trends also predicted that by 2019, 60% of businesses’ workloads would be on a hosted cloud service, which is a 15% increase from 2017.